 Remote learning will take place through recorded sessions and live sessions using Teams.
-Teams has been assessed and approved by the Head of School and Trust.
-Live streamed remote learning sessions will only be held with agreement from the Head of School/a member of SLT.
+Teams has been assessed and approved by the headteacher and trust.
+Live streamed remote learning sessions will only be held with agreement from the headteacher/a member of SLT.